During the Site Visit

 - Following the final conference with the dean/program director/administrator, another conference, with the institution’s chief executive officer will be conducted.
 The visiting committee will report briefly on the findings and recommendations related to the evaluation.
 Such a meeting also affords the chief executive officer an opportunity to relate plans for the entire institution that will involve the dental and dental related programs.
 The dean/director/administrator of the program is usually present during the conference with the institution’s administrator(s).

-It is expected that additional sources of information will be made available to the visiting committee on-site.
+Resources/Materials Available On-Site: It is expected that additional sources of information will be made available to the visiting committee on-site.
 Please refer to the Documentation of Activities for suggested materials to have available.
-In addition, it is helpful if one IBM compatible computer (with Microsoft Word) and printer are available in the conference room for use by the visiting site visit team.

 - Committee members cannot accept social invitations from host administrators.
 The Commission believes firmly that the primary function of a visiting committee is program evaluation and review.